lawseff/jfuture2019/README.md

 You can see result examples in [dynamics.html](dynamics.html) and [directors.html](directors.html)

+## Algorithm description
+In the first task the program parses movies from Wikipedia tables.
+Then it calculates the amount of each genre and selects five the most popular genres.
+Later the amount of movies of each genre is counted.
+The results are presented in the form of HTML documents.

 ## Data
 All data is collected from online resources during program execution.
 In the first task, genres are selected based on their popularity